eic/epic-prod/docs/RECO/24.06.0/index.md

             5GeV , Sub-directory or File Count:3
         pi- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:22
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:112
-                3to50deg , Sub-directory or File Count:102
-                45to135deg , Sub-directory or File Count:108
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:185
-                3to50deg , Sub-directory or File Count:181
-                45to135deg , Sub-directory or File Count:210
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:24
-                3to50deg , Sub-directory or File Count:25
-                45to135deg , Sub-directory or File Count:31
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:51
-                3to50deg , Sub-directory or File Count:55
-                45to135deg , Sub-directory or File Count:57
         pi0 , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:3
             10GeV , Sub-directory or File Count:3